Mayor Goodman To Present State Of The City Address

 Mayor Goodman will provide her vision and insight for 2018 and beyond at the annual event.
 The speech can be viewed live on KCLV Channel 2 or to access the live stream, simply visit kclv.tv/live.

 The city will host a live social media feed during the speech for viewers and residents to give feedback.
-Use #stateofvegas on your post to join in.
+Use #stateofvegas on your posts to join in.

 The address will be broadcast live on KCLV Channel 2 beginning promptly at 5 p.m.
+Audio feed for the media will be available at the back of the chambers from the standard audio panels.
 KCLV Channel 2’s livestream of the event will also be available to embed on websites for live viewing.
-Please email socialmedia@lasvegasnevada.gov for embed code.
+Please email socialmedia@lasvegasnevada.gov for the embed code.

 The electronic media are encouraged to arrive early to do audio checks on the audio panels because no mics will be allowed on the podium.
 An area for media cameras will be provided at the back of the chambers.
 These are the only areas electronic media will be able to set up cameras in chambers.